 \section{Preliminaries}

-\subsection{A primer on $2$BSDEJs and main difficulties}
+\subsection{A primer on 2BSDEJs and main difficulties}

-Before giving all notations in detail and precise definition of $2$BSDEJs, we would like to start by presenting the main object of interest in this paper, as well as the main difficulties we need to address in our framework.
+Before giving all notation in detail and a precise definition of $2$BSDEJs, we would like to start by presenting the main object of interest in this paper, as well as the main difficulties we need to address in our framework.